 Tamara Taraciuk Broner joined Human Rights Watch as a fellow in September 2005.
-After a year, she became HRW’s Mexico researcher (2006-2009), and is currently a senior researcher with Human Rights Watch’s Americas Division, covering several countries in the region.
+After a year, she became HRW’s Mexico researcher (2006-2009), and is currently acting deputy director of Human Rights Watch’s Americas Division, covering several countries in the region.
+She has been covering Venezuela for the organization for over a decade.
 She previously was a junior scholar at the Latin American Program of the Woodrow Wilson International Center for Scholars, where she coordinated a project on citizen security in Latin America, and worked at the Inter-American Commission on Human Rights of the Organization of American States (OAS).
 Taraciuk was born in Venezuela, and grew up in Argentina, where she studied law at Torcuato Di Tella University.
-She holds a post-graduate diploma on human rights and transitional justice from the University of Chile, and a Master’s degree in Law (LLM) from Columbia Law School.
+She has published articles in leading newspapers globally and holds a post-graduate diploma on human rights and transitional justice from the University of Chile, and a Master’s degree in Law (LLM) from Columbia Law School.